amt-fidelis-mensah/REST-Countries-API/README.md

 ### Useful resources

-- [Bootstrap](https://jquery.com/) - This helped me with the transition.
-I really liked how I was switching betweeen _Metric_ and _Imperial_ easily.
+- [Bootstrap](https://getbootstrap.com/) - This helped me with the the responsiveness and the countryc card.
+I really liked how this framework help with the media query.
-- [Angular](https://jquery.com/) - This helped me with the transition.
-I really liked how I was switching betweeen _Metric_ and _Imperial_ easily.
+- [Angular](https://angular.io/) - The project was biult with Angular, and on like any other, Angular has features that makes programming easy and provides clean codes.
-- [API](https://jquery.com/) - This helped me with the transition.
-I really liked how I was switching betweeen _Metric_ and _Imperial_ easily.
+- [API-Country](https://restcountries.com/#api-endpoints-v2) - Use this to access all the data I needed for the project.
 - [The TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) - This is an amazing article which helped me finally understand TypeScript.
 I'd recommend it to anyone still learning this concept.
 A reader who completes the walkthrough should be able to:
   - Read and understand commonly-used TypeScript syntax and patterns
   - Explain the effects of important compiler options